EGA-archive/LocalEGA/docs/ingestion.rst

    :target: ./_static/ingestion.png
    :alt: Ingestion Architecture and Connected Components

-The reference implementation implements the ingestion using a microservice architecture with an internal database, a staging area and a local broker.
+The reference implementation uses a microservice architecture with an internal database, a staging area and a local broker, for the ingestion pipeline.

 .. raw:: html
    :file: ingestion.html